 - + symbol on lenses indicates they’re impact rated

 - Z87-2+ on the frame.

 - Z87+ on detachable side shields if equipped

 Prescription frames also require size markings on frames and temples, and all safety markings for ANSI Z87.1-2020 safety eyewear must be permanently and clearly marked on frames or lenses.
-This marking requirement includes goggles and face shields as well as safety glasses.
+This marking requirement includes goggles, face shields, and safety glasses.